🔼The name Iscah: Summary

 The meaning of the name Iscah is difficult to establish.
 BDB Theological Dictionary deems the "etymology dubious," so dubious even that they don't even attempt one.
-NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names go with an used verb סכה (sakah) or שכה (sakah), meaning to look at, which obviously ties into the following word cluster:
+NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names go with an unused verb סכה (sakah) or שכה (sakah), meaning to look at, which obviously ties into the following word cluster:

 The root סכך (sakak) or שכך (sakak) speaks of the creation of a hedge of sorts from interwoven strands of sorts.
 It commonly describes how prickly branches interweave to create a defensive hedge to hide behind and to look intently out from.
 In a figurative sense it may describe any sort of protective thing that consists of many separate branches, and from which one looks out.